overvis/opcb-release/docs/User_Docs/OPCB-221B_Manual/README.md

 After the power-up, OPCB-221B loads the operating system and set up the communication interfaces.
 This can take up to 1 minute.

-While the internet connection is provided, OPCB-221B automatically connects to the cloud server, if allowed in the settings.
+With the internet connection provided, OPCB-221B automatically connects to the cloud server, if allowed in the settings.
 By default, unconfigured OPCB-221B creates a Wi-Fi access point with SSID "OPCB_XXXXXX" (where XXXXXX are the last 6 characters of the device's MAC), for the initial setup as described in Appendix A.

-The soft reboot of the OPCB-211 can be performed through the web interface, by pressing the "Reboot device" button in the "Actions" section.
+The soft reboot of the OPCB-221B can be performed through the web interface, by pressing the "Reboot device" button in the "Actions" section.
 This will finish all currently ongoing operations, store the data and reboot the device within 1 minute.

 A hard reboot is performed by turning the power off, waiting 5 seconds, and then turning the power on again.